enigma-dev/enigma-dev/Readme.md

 Please see http://enigma-dev.org/download.htm for installation instructions.

 ## Documentation
-We have a community led Wiki project hosted on our site where users contribute function and other API documentation.
-All you will need to do is register for an account on our forums and you will be able to edit and make changes to the documentation pages.
+We have a community-led Wiki project hosted on our site where users contribute function and other API documentation.
+All you need to do is register for an account on our forums and you will be able to edit and make changes to the documentation pages.
 * http://enigma-dev.org/forums/
 * http://enigma-dev.org/docs/Wiki/Main_Page